 Bridging course scholarships

-The Biology Bridging Course is strongly recommended if you are starting university and have not completed HSC Biology.
+The Biology Bridging Course is strongly recommended if you are starting university and have not completed HSC Biology or the equivalent.
 It is also a great opportunity to refresh your knowledge after a break from study, or if you found biology difficult at school.
+In the Bridging Course, you’ll work in teams to learn modern laboratory techniques, new ways of communicating scientific data, and design your own experiments to explore the environment on campus.
+Through these activities, we’ll cover topics such as cell biology, cellular biochemistry, genetics (classical/Mendelian and molecular), evolution, and the diversity of organisms and their systems.

-Note that practical sessions will take place in a teaching laboratory so students are required to wear appropriate footwear that covers the toe, heel and top of the foot.
+Note that for laboratory sessions, you will need to wear appropriate footwear that covers the toe, heel, and top of the foot.

 Biology Bridging Course contact: